Share |

 Scholarships and Bursaries – Further Details

 Year 7 Academic Scholarships are available.
 Our Scholarships & Awards are honorary.
 There is also a Bursary fund to support students if the financial circumstances of parents make this necessary.
-Further details of all scholarships may be obtained from the Principal’s Office and on the website kwc.im/scholarships/.
+Further details of all scholarships may be obtained from the Principal’s Office and on the website kwc.im/admissions.

 For further information please contact: The Principal’s Office, King William’s College, Castletown, Isle of Man, IM9 1TP.
 Tel: 01624 820427 Email: scholarships@kwc.im